candrapwr/IdSiberAi-CLI/docs/CONTEXT_OPTIMIZATION.md

 For example, if you've called `read_file("config.json")` three times in a conversation, the optimizer will keep only the most recent call and remove the earlier ones, significantly reducing token usage.

+### Context Summaries

+When the conversation grows beyond the configured threshold, the optimizer now rewrites the oldest turns into a single **summary bubble**.
+This bubble captures:

+- Latest intent of each user request in that window
+- Tool calls that were executed (action + relevant parameters)
+- High level results returned by the tools (file names, counts, short messages)
+- Assistant replies that concluded the turn

+Only the most recent `CONTEXT_SUMMARY_RETENTION` messages stay verbatim.
+Everything older is expressed as concise bullet points that mimic how editor assistants (e.g., VSCode Codex) keep the chat light while preserving meaning.

 ## Key Features

 - **Selective Action Optimization**: Configure which tool actions should be optimized (e.g., `read_file`, `list_directory`)
+- **Auto Summaries (Codex style)**: Older conversation turns are collapsed into a compact summary bubble with tool usage notes
-- **Preserve Recent Context**: Always keeps the most recent instance of each tool call
+- **Preserve Recent Context**: Always keeps the most recent instance of each tool call alongside the latest user/assistant turns
-- **Token Savings**: Reduces token usage by eliminating redundant information
+- **Token Savings**: Reduces token usage by eliminating redundant information and long tool outputs
-- **Statistics Tracking**: Monitors optimization performance and token savings
+- **Statistics Tracking**: Monitors optimization performance, token savings, and summary metrics
 - **Manual Trigger**: Manually trigger optimization when needed

 ## Configuration